restsharp/RestSharp/docs/getting-started/getting-started.md

 There is no need to set the `Content-Type` or add the `DataFormat` parameter to the request when using those methods, RestSharp will do it for you.

-RestSharp will also handle both XML and JSON responses and perform all necessary deserialization tasks, depending on th server response type.
+RestSharp will also handle both XML and JSON responses and perform all necessary deserialization tasks, depending on the server response type.
 Therefore, you only need to add the `Accept` header if you want to deserialize the response manually.

 For example, only you'd only need these lines to make a request with JSON body: